 It’s been opened in partnership with Peninsula Hot Springs so that you can expect the same level of comfort and service from the award-winning hot springs.

 Metung Hot Springs, 73 Storth Ryes Avenue, Metung, (03) 5141 2300, email@example.com

 6. Alba Thermal Springs & Spa, Mornington Peninsula

-Mark your calendar!
-In late 2022 Alba Thermal Springs & Spa is opening in an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.
+Alba Thermal Springs & Spa offers an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.

-The property will also be home to a 120-seat restaurant called Thyme, featuring an all-day Mediterranean-inspired menu of local, seasonal produce created by Karen Martini.
+The property is also home to a 120-seat restaurant called Thyme, featuring an all-day Mediterranean-inspired menu of local, seasonal produce created by award-winning chef Karen Martini.
 Enjoy your meal on the rooftop terrace and soak in the serenity.

 Enter through a heavy rusted door and be transported to a Mediterranean paradise.
 Every detail has been meticulously chosen to enrich the experience and transport you to a tranquil oasis.
 From the soft colours of the flowing curtains and upholstery to the striking brass highlights of the tapware and waterfall (yes, waterfall!)
 Sense Of Self is a truly immersive experience.

 Sense of Self, 30-32 Easey Street, Collingwood, (03) 9917 5412, firstname.lastname@example.org